orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 At the moment of decision, the system creates a decision envelope committing to:

-- applicant record hash,
+- applicant record hash
-- rule version,
+- rule version
-- model version,
+- model version
-- output,
+- output
-- threshold,
+- threshold
-- timestamp evidence,
+- timestamp evidence
-- and reconstruction instructions.
+- reconstruction instructions

 Later, the applicant challenges the denial.